CraZySacX/node-jdbc/README.md

 new Java 9 API changes (if any).

 ## Major API Refactor

 - **One Instance to Rule Them All (JVM)**

-<p>[node-java](https://github.com/joeferner/node-java) spins up one JVM instance only.
-Due to this fact, any JVM options
-and classpath setup have to happen before the first java call.
+[node-java](https://github.com/joeferner/node-java) spins up one JVM instance only.
+Due to this fact, any JVM options and classpath setup have to happen before the first java call.
 I've created a small wrapper (jinst.js) to help out with this.
 See below for example usage.
 I usually add this to every file that may be an entry point.
-The [unit tests](https://github.com/CraZySacX/node-jdbc/tree/master/test) are setup like this due to the fact that order can't be guaranteed.</p>
+The [unit tests](https://github.com/CraZySacX/node-jdbc/tree/master/test) are setup like this due to the fact that order can't be guaranteed.

 ```javascript
 var jinst = require('jdbc/lib/jinst');